 How to Easily Roll Sugar Cookie Dough with no Additional Flour

-How to Cut the Best Sugar Cookies
+How to Cut Sugar Cookies

 How long do I bake Sugar Cookies?

-The great thing about this recipe is that you can roll these cookies thick and bake them less and they will be crazy soft and delicious.
+The great thing about this recipe is that you can roll these cookies thick and under-bake them and they will be crazy soft and delicious.
 OR you can roll them thinner (1/4 inch or less) and bake until you see the edges start turning golden brown and they are perfectly buttery-crisp on the edges.
 Many recipes will simply be dry when baked till golden brown, but these are incredibly good- similar to a shortbread cookie that melts in your mouth.
 I love them both ways!
 Here’s a photo example of what you’d be looking for:

 How do I store Sugar Cookies?